danyshaanan/tcmount/README.md

 ### Info
 * The links data is saved as json in ~/.nsyrc
 * The default for the dry-run prompt is YES, while the default of the wet-run prompt is NO.
+* Unlinked links are sent into a trash can, which can be emptied with **nsyrc empty** or recovered only by editing ~/.nsyrc (for now).

 ### TODOs